Bonnie R. Rabin, Ph.D.

 - Negotiating and maximizing your financial aid award, including targeted scholarship search

-- Guided college application assistance and review, including application deadline management.
+- Guided college application assistance including application deadline management.

 - Admissions essay- finding your niche, topic development and guided editing of multiple drafts of your Common Application core and supplemental essays and Scholarships